apache/hudi/docs/_docs/0_4_docker_demo.cn.md

    * HDFS Services (NameNode, DataNode)
    * Spark Master and Worker
    * Hive Services (Metastore, HiveServer2 along with PostgresDB)
-   * Kafka Broker and a Zookeeper Node (Kakfa will be used as upstream source for the demo)
+   * Kafka Broker and a Zookeeper Node (Kafka will be used as upstream source for the demo)
    * Adhoc containers to run Hudi/Hive CLI commands

 ## Demo